-Beyond War partners with projects which have a strong commitment to the effective peacebuilding and conflict transformation using Nonviolence as a strategy.
+Beyond War partners with projects which have a strong commitment to effective peace-building and conflict transformation using nonviolence as a strategy.
 Because nonviolence works!

 - Recognise and support the aspirations of First Nations peoples.

 - Promote the theory and practice of social movement campaigning and nonviolence.

 - Assist those communities using nonviolence for an environmentally sustainable and peaceful planet.